alokebd/spring3.2j17-soap-ws/soap-web-services/readme.md

 ## Creare WSDL by using following URL in Chrome Browser

 - http://localhost:2028/ws/courses.wsdl
-- Save the WSDL and configure with SOAPUI for thesting
+- Save the WSDL and configure with SOAPUI for testing.

 ## Security Dependencies (TODO)